gemadarc/gemadarc.github.io/education/school.md

 Participants should apply for L visa via their local Chinese embassy or consulate by providing their ordinary passport, visa application form, and other required documents.
 Information can be found online.
 For US students, please check [this page](http://www.china-embassy.org/eng/visas/hrsq/).

-Please fill [this form](https://drive.google.com/file/d/12krTqy9auMr03SI4vr65woqvKTOKWOWh/view?usp=sharing) and send it to [the organizer](mailto:jing.liu@usd.edu) together with a photo copy of the name page of your passport so that we can draft the invitation letter for you accordingly.
+If your institute representative is not assisting your visa application process, please fill [this form](https://drive.google.com/file/d/12krTqy9auMr03SI4vr65woqvKTOKWOWh/view?usp=sharing) and send it to [the organizer](mailto:jing.liu@usd.edu) together with a photo copy of the name page of your passport so that we can draft the invitation letter for you accordingly.
+If you have been taken care of, there is no need to submit the materials twice.

 ## Food